Yasir-Ali-Swe/Mern-Crud-App/README.md

 - **Visual Studio Code:** Code editor for development.

 ## Install Dependencies
-- Run the following command in the project root to install all required dependencies:
+- Run the following command in the project root directroy to install all required dependencies:
 - **npm install**